-The net pension liability of the Council as at 31 March 2020 was calculated in accordance with the requirements of International Accounting Standard 19 (IAS 19) and amounts to £102.492 million, which is a decrease of £21.867 million from 31 March 2019.
+The net pension liability of the Council as at 31 March 2020 was calculated in accordance with the requirements of International Accounting Standard 19 (IAS 19) and amounts to £97.719 million, which is a decrease of £26.640 million from 31 March 2019.
 The main reason for this is a higher net discount rate compared to the 2018/19 valuation, which places a lower value on benefits due to be paid in the future.

 IAS 19 is based on the principle that an organisation should account for retirement benefits at the point which is commits to paying them, even if the actual payment will be made years into the future.
 It should be noted this is a snapshot of the position at 31 March 2020.
 The triennial actuarial valuation of the Lothian Pension Fund, which takes a longer-term view, will consider the appropriate employer's contribution rates and this, together with employee contributions and revenues generated from the Pension Fund Investments, will be used to meet the fund's commitments as they arise.
-The last actuarial valuation at 31 March 2017 showed a funding level of 98% of liabilities, which is a 5% increase from the previous valuation at 31 March 2014.
-Employer contribution rates are agreed as part of the Contribution Stability Mechanism until 2020/21 and these are reflected in the Council's Medium Term Financial Strategy.
+The last actuarial valuation at 31 March 2017 showed a funding level of 98% of liabilities, which was a 5% increase from the previous valuation at 31 March 2014.
+The next triennial valuation is taking place as at 31 March 2020 and contributions for 2020/21 will be set through this and are reflected in the Council's Medium Term Financial Strategy.